microsoft/STL/README.md

 ## Examples

 ```
+:: This command configures the project with tests enabled.
+It assumes you are using the vcpkg submodule and have
+:: already installed boost.
+It also assumes you have inited and updated the llvm-project submodule.
+C:\STL\build>cmake -GNinja -DCMAKE_CXX_COMPILER=cl -DCMAKE_TOOLCHAIN_FILE=..\vcpkg\scripts\buildsystems\vcpkg.cmake -DENABLE_TESTS=TRUE ..

-:: These two commands configure and build the stl.
-They are unecessary if you have already followed the build steps
+:: As stated above this step is only strictly necessary if you have yet to build the STL or if you have changed the
-:: as described above.
-C:\STL\build>cmake -GNinja -DCMAKE_CXX_COMPILER=cl -DCMAKE_TOOLCHAIN_FILE=..\vcpkg\scripts\buildsystems\vcpkg.cmake ..
+:: output directory of the binaries.
+Any changes or additions in any of the existing testsuites do not require
+:: recompilation or reconfiguration to take effect when running the tests.
 C:\STL\build>ninja

 :: This command will run all of the testsuites with verbose output.
 C:\STL\build>ctest -V

+:: This command will run all of the tr1 testuite
+C:\STL\build>ctest -R tr1

-:: This command will run all of the std testuite.
+:: This command will also run all of the tr1 testuite.
-C:\STL\build>python tests\llvm-lit\llvm-lit.py ..\tests\std
+C:\STL\build>python tests\llvm-lit\llvm-lit.py ..\tests\tr1

-:: If you want to run a subset of std you need to point it to the right place in the sources.
-The following will run
+:: If you want to run a subset of a testsuite you need to point it to the right place in the sources.
+The following
-:: the single test found under VSO_0000000_any_calling_conventions.
+:: will run the single test found under VSO_0000000_any_calling_conventions.
 C:\STL\build>python tests\llvm-lit\llvm-lit.py ..\tests\std\tests\VSO_0000000_any_calling_conventions

 :: You can invoke llvm-lit with any arbitrary subdirectory of a testuite.
 In libcxx this allows you to have a finer